ahoymrag/ahoymrag.github.io/1153/writing/theHavens/havens-chap30-40.md

 The canals.
 That's right - the canals.

-I don't even think the task would be that hard.
+I don't even think the task will be that hard.
+Block off street - dig - and fill that bitch with water.
 You simple dig - and fill it with water.
 Perhaps we just need an inspiration - perhaps I ought to find my way into some Yale innovation meeting and make a big stink about it - draw some 3d models.

 I know that I'd get laughed out of existiance if the alders - which only meet so often - had anything to do with it.
 Instead - I would need to be mayor.

 And if I were mayor - I wouldn't bother about any of this chit chat - I would make it very clear - that I would hire a seasoned boring professional - I would make comments on it - but I wouldn't - it would be a coalition - and I would simply inspire - go out there on a podium - and just waffle - have people think big picture - stop with all this reaction - stop apologizing to things outside of new haven - fuck that - we have problems here.
 Let's dig some canals and get to work.

 If we were, if we were to live in a canal based city - we could spread those who don't want to be here and push them into the connecticut wiilderness - where they can self govern.
 Okay - perhaps I am taking it all a little far - but it is hard to have empathy when there are folks on the street looking like they are going to straight stab you -

+I talked to everyone I can get my hands on about the matter - that night I went to olives and oils for a birthday party for aarney - I am not sure if i Have paid her back - probably something I should look into.

 ## on homeless